 If you wish to track the development release to use and test the latest features, we will share information about running from source.
 It’s not necessary to install the program to run from source.

 Currently Ansible can be run from any machine with Python 2 (version 2.7) or Python 3 (versions 3.5 and higher) installed.
-Windows isn’t supported for the control machine.
+Windows is not supported for the control node.

 This includes Red Hat, Debian, CentOS, macOS, any of the BSDs, and so on.